Leo Tolstoy

 Humankind is alive not because people think of themselves, but because there is love in people.

-It is as if God did not want people to live apart and so did not reveal to them what every one of them separately needs, and instead wanted them to live together, and so revealed to them what both they and everyone else needs.
+It is as if God did not want people to live apart and so did not reveal to them what each one of them needs for themselves, and instead wanted them to live together, and so revealed to them what they all need in common.

 People think that they live by taking care of themselves, but they live only by love.
 If there was no love in people, not a single child would grow up, and not a single human being would remain alive.